Friedrich-Wilhelm Krüger: Activities in SA and SS

-While working at a refuse company, he probably met Kurt Daluege, who was an engineer at the company at that time.
-He later on became SS commander in Berlin and leader of the Ordnungspolizei ("order police") or Orpo.
+While working at the refuse company, he probably met Kurt Daluege, who was an engineer at the company at that time and who later became SS commander in Berlin and leader of the Ordnungspolizei (order police) or Orpo.
 The two men soon formed a friendship.
-In November 1929, Krüger joined the Nazi Party (NSDAP) as member 171,199.
-In February 1931, he also joined the SS (6,123), which he left in April to transfer to the SA.
-With the help of Daluege, Krüger instantly acquired the SA rank and the power necessary to conduct reforms of the SA Formation East.
-He was promoted to SA-Gruppenführer in 1932 and joined Ernst Röhm's personal staff.
+On 15 November 1929, Krüger joined the Nazi Party (NSDAP) as member 171,199.
+On 1 February 1931, he also joined the SS (member number 6,123), which he left in April to transfer to the SA.
+With the help of Daluege, Krüger began a rapid rise in the SA ranks.
+He was promoted to SA-Oberführer (31 July 1931) and SA-Gruppenführer (10 September 1931).
+He commanded the SA-Gruppe Ost, encompassing the Berlin area, from April 1931 to July 1932.
+In July 1932 he was made leader of the Group Staff in the supreme SA leadership under SA-Stabschef Ernst Röhm, and he served as the SA representative to the Reich Defense Council.
+In October 1932, he became a member of the State Board for Youth Physical Training.

-In June 1933, Krüger was promoted to SA-Obergruppenführer and appointed chief of the Ausbildungswesen ("training", AW).
+On 27 June 1933, Krüger was promoted to SA-Obergruppenführer and appointed chief of Ausbildungswesen (Training).
 Cooperating closely with the Reichswehr, he used his new position to school the SA's recruits (an estimated 250,000) to become unit leaders.
 Krüger was not caught in the Night of the Long Knives, in which Röhm and many other high-ranking SA members were killed, and it has been speculated that his switch from the SS to the SA was only for pragmatic reasons, especially in the light of Krüger transferring the SA armouries of which he was in charge to the Reichswehr as soon as the purge began.

-Afterwards, Krüger re-entered the SS while still keeping his SA rank.
-In February 1936, he was appointed inspector of border guard units as well as Adolf Hitler's personal representative at a variety of formal and informal NSDAP events.
+On 25 January 1935, Krüger re-entered the SS, was given the rank of SS-Obergruppenführer and placed on Reichsführer-SS Heinrich Himmler's personal staff.
+In February 1936, he was appointed Inspector of Border Guard Units.
+On 16 May 1938, he was named Inspector of SS Mounted Units.

+Throughout these years, Krüger also pursued a political career within the Nazi Party.
+At the July 1932 election, he won a seat in the Reichstag from electoral constituency 5 (Frankfurt an der Oder) and, on 10 July 1933, he was made a member of the Prussian State Council.
+He would hold these seats until the fall of the Nazi regime.
+Also he served a term as a District Councillor (Rattsherr) in Berlin from 1933 through 1935.
+In July 1937, he was given a seat on the People's Court and he was appointed the Reich Supreme Authority for Equestrian Sports in January 1939.